blusewill/powershell-script/BingWallpaper/README.md

 ![](https://i.imgur.com/nJzwOgD.png)

-6. And Click on Finish Congrats you Have set the Daily Bing Wallpaper when you log on
+6. And Click on Finish and Congrats you Have set the Daily Bing Wallpaper when you log on

 ![](https://i.imgur.com/EyWiIWe.png)